William S. Pretzer

 Senior Curator, National Museum of African American History and Culture, Smithsonian Institution

-Mariemont Elementary School | Arden MS | Rio Americano HS
+Mariemont ES| Arden MS | Rio Americano HS

-Dr. William Pretzer is Senior Curator of History at the Smithsonian’s National Museum of African American History and Culture, a position he has held since 2009.
-He oversees the work of six curators and three museum specialists and co-curated “A Changing America: 1968 and Beyond,” one of the museum’s twelve inaugural exhibitions created for the museum’s opening on the National Mall in 2016.
+Dr. William Pretzer was Senior Curator of History at the Smithsonian’s National Museum of African American History and Culture, where he served 2009 - 2023.
+He oversaw a team of curators and museum specialists and co-curated the landmark exhibition A Changing America: 1968 and Beyond for the museum’s historic opening on the National Mall in 2016.